Datavault-UK/automate-dv-docs/docs/tutorial/tut_multi_active_satellites.md

 phone numbers or addresses.

-In order to accommodate for multiple records of the same entity at a point-in-time, one or more Child Dependent Keys will be included in the Primary Key.
+In order to accommodate for multiple records of the same entity at a point-in-time, one or more Child Dependent Keys will be included in the Primary Key alongside the Hash Key and the Load Date/Timestamp.

 ### Structure